 It’s Official!
 The Center Has a New Name!

-At its June 2016 meeting, the Ocean County College Board of Trustees approved a name change for our Center for Peace, Genocide, and Holocaust Studies.
-We will now be known as The Ocean County College Center for Holocaust, Genocide, and Human Rights Education.
-The new name reflects our expanded mission to not only foster student and community understanding of the causes and legacy of the Holocaust and other genocides such as the Armenian genocide, but to create an acute awareness of contemporary human rights abuses locally, nationally, and globally through lectures, exhibits, and events.
+Ocean County College Center for Holocaust, Genocide, and Human Rights Education fosters student and community understanding of the causes and legacy of the Holocaust and other genocides such as the Armenian genocide, to create an acute awareness of contemporary human rights abuses locally, nationally, and globally through lectures, exhibits, and events.
 Please visit our website often to see what programs are forthcoming.

 If you have any questions or suggestions for future programs and presenters, please contact: